r00txpwn/UIS-Website/ADMIN_GUIDE.md

 # UIS CMS - Admin Guide

-## Getting Started

-### 1. Create Your Admin Account
+## CRITICAL: First Time Setup

+Since there is NO public signup page (for security), you need to create the first admin user directly in Supabase:

+### Option 1: Use Supabase Dashboard (Recommended)
-1. Visit `/signup` in your browser
+1. Go to your Supabase project dashboard
+2. Navigate to Authentication > Users
+3. Click "Add user" or "Invite user"
-2. Enter your email and password
+4. Enter email and password
-3. Click "Create Admin Account"
-4. You'll be redirected to the login page
+5. The user will be created with access to the admin panel

+### Option 2: After First User is Created
+Once you have your first admin account:
+1. Login at `/login`
+2. Go to `/admin/users`
+3. Use the secure admin panel to create additional admin users

+## Security Model

+- **NO PUBLIC SIGNUP**: The `/signup` route has been removed for security
+- **Protected Admin Panel**: All `/admin/*` routes require authentication
+- **User Creation**: Only logged-in admins can create new users via `/admin/users`

+## Admin Panel Access

-### 2. Login to Admin Panel
+### Login

-1. Visit `/login` in your browser
+1. Visit `/login`
 2. Enter your credentials
-3. Click "Sign In"
-4. You'll be redirected to `/admin` (the dashboard)
+3. You'll be redirected to `/admin` (the dashboard)

 ## Admin Panel Structure

-The admin panel is located at `/admin` and includes the following sections:

 ### Dashboard (`/admin`)
 - Overview of all content